Rotaerk/haskellTutorial/Chapter1.md

 A binding declaration is just one of many types of **declarations**, or statements that declare something to be true.
 More will be introduced later.
 Every declaration has a limited context in which it is considered true, called its **scope**.
-The scope of a binding declaration can also be referred to as the variable's scope.
-If a declaration is true (or a variable is bound) in a given context, then the declaration or variable are said to be "in scope".
+In the case of a binding declaration, its scope can also be referred to as the variable's scope.
+If a declaration is considered true (or a variable is bound) in a given context, then the declaration or variable is said to be "in scope".

 GHCi allows you to enter binding declarations, and they remain in scope for the rest of the GHCi session unless you enter another that re-binds the same variable name.
 Go ahead and try entering